Crisis Help

 Academic accommodations

 Every Ontario university has an Accessibility or Disability Services office.
-Registering there is how you receive formal academic accommodations, including extended exam time and reduced-distraction testing rooms.
+Registering there is how you receive formal academic accommodations, including extended exam time and reduced distraction testing rooms.
 You must provide documentation from a licensed practitioner confirming your diagnosis and its functional impact on learning.

 Free